MachopCodes/MusicMan2.0/README.md

 # MusicMan2.0
 MusicMan2.0 is a remake of Music Man with React.
+The main additions to the application include a search, reviews and messaging.
+To make a fully functioning app, it needed to allow users to search profiles by criteria, post reviews on different users and for users to message other users - because an application wouldn't be complete if users had to resort to their emails.

 **[Deployed Server Application](https://MusicMan2.0-Server.herokuapp.com/)** |
 **[Server Repository](https://github.com/MachopCodes/MusicMan2.0-Server)** |